CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning: Experiments

 \subsection{Baselines}

-We compared our method to four state-of-the-art methods for procedure planning: PDPP \cite{wang2023pdpp}, ActionDiffusion \cite{shi2024actiondiffusion}, SCHEMA \cite{niu2024schema}, and KEPP \cite{nagasinghe2024not}.
-More details about these methods can be found in the supplementary.
+We compared our method to the following baselines on the instructional video datasets: random, PDPP \cite{wang2023pdpp}, ActionDiffusion \cite{shi2024actiondiffusion}, SCHEMA \cite{niu2024schema}, and KEPP \cite{nagasinghe2024not}.
+For random baseline, we select random actions to composite a sequence.
 Since we propose a new procedure planning task and all of these methods were developed for the single-modal procedure planning task, i.e., without additional language descriptions, it was impossible to directly compare \method{} with these baselines.
-To ensure a fair comparison, we therefore modified the evaluation scheme of the baseline methods: We changed the predictions of the start action $\hat{a_1}$ and the last action $\hat{a_T}$ to the ground truth $a_1$ and $a_T$.
+To ensure a fair comparison, we therefore modified the evaluation scheme of the baseline methods: We changed the predictions of the first action $\hat{a_0}$ and the last action $\hat{a_T}$ to the ground truth $a_0$ and $a_T$.
 We trained all baseline models using the official code provided by the authors.
-All baselines were trained in PDPP and KEPP data curation settings.
+All baselines were trained with KEPP data curation settings.
 All training parameters were kept the same as in the original papers.
+For the FMB dataset, we use PDPP setting and compare PDPP, ActionDiffusion, and KEPP with our proposed \method.
+We leave SCHEMA out since it needs detailed descriptions of actions in natural language, and FMB dataset lacks of them.